saikripa00/Wildfire-Analysis/README.md

 ## Plots
 The plots generated as part of the visual analysis are stored in the folder Visulaizations.
-This folder contains 3 images in the PNG format.
+This folder contains images in the PNG format.

+[Fires by distance](Visualizations\Fires_by_distance.png) A histogram showing the number of fires occurring every 50 mile distance from Rialto for all fires ranging up to 1800 miles away.
+The histogram also indicates the 650 mile distance cut-off.

+[Total_acres_burned](Visualizations\Acres_burned_per_year.png) A time series graph of total acres burned per year for the fires occurring in the 650 mile radius from Rialto.

+[AQI and smoke estimate over time](Visualizations\AQI-Smoke-Estimate-over-time.png) A time series graph comparing the calculated fire smoke estimates for Madison and the average AQI for Madison.

+[Smoke estimate forecast](Visualizations\Smoke-estimate-forecast.png) Plot showing the time series forecast of smoke estimate untill the year 2050.

+[Correlation Heatmap](Visualizations\correlation-heatmap.png) Image showing the correlation between smoke estimate and respiratory health indicators (COPD ED visits, Asthma ED VIsits, Asthma related hospitalizations)

+[Asthma ED visits predicted](Visualizations\predicted-Asthma-Cases.png) Plot showing the number of Asthma related ED visits for the future.

+[COPD ED Visits predicted](Visualizations\predicted-COPD-Cases.png) Plot showing the number of COPD related ED visits for the future.

+[Asthma related hospitalizations](Visualizations\predicted-Asthma-related-hospitalizations.png) Plot showing the number of Asthma related hospitalizations predicted for the future.

 ## Repository usage and code to replicate the results
 In order to reproduce the results, Clone this repository and execute the notebooks in the order in which they are named.
-Step 1: Run 1_wildfire_data_Acquisition.ipynb
+Step 1: Run [1_wildfire_data_Acquisition.ipynb](1_wildfire_data_Acquisition.ipynb)  This file contains the code to acquire and pre process wildfire data.
-Step 2: Run 2_AQI_Data_Acquisition.ipynb
-Step 3: Run 3_Data_Analysis.ipynb
+Step 2: Run [2_AQI_Data_Acquisition.ipynb](2_AQI_Data_Acquisition.ipynb)   This notebook contains the code to acquire and pre process the AQI data for the city of rialto.
+Step 3: Run [3_Data_Analysis.ipynb](3_Data_Analysis.ipynb)  This notebook contains code to generate visual analysis plots for wildfire and AQI data.
+In this notebook, smoke estimate equation is created and tested its correlation with AQI.
-Step 4: Run 4_Modelling.ipynb
+Step 4: Run [4_Modelling.ipynb](4_Modelling.ipynb)  In this notebook, smoke estimate is forecasted until the year 2050.
-Step 5: Run 5_DataVisualization.ipynb
-Step 6: Run Extended_Analysis.ipynb
+Step 5: Run [5_DataVisualization.ipynb](5_DataVisualization.ipynb)  This notebook contains some of the visual plots about wildifre analysis and AQI.
+Step 6: Run [Extended_Analysis.ipynb](Extended_Analysis.ipynb)  This notebook contains the code where the smoke estimate is analysed along side respiratory health data for the city of Rialto.
+A model is developed to predict respiratory health outcomes (COPD and Asthma related ED visits and hospitalizations).

 While running Wildfire Data Acquisition code, make sure to keep the combined dataset json file in the same directory.
 This file is not uploaded to github because of the size.
 Refer the link mentioned in the section wildfire Data.
 Additionally, place the compute_distance script in the same directory as this notebook and import it in this script.